mark-renz/ethereum-hyperledger-lottery/README.md

 ## Changes from ethereum to hyperledger design

 * **Wallet** - wallet does not exist from hyperledger so we've created accounts so we can save the users identity and token count.
+This will act as a wallet where we deduct or pass the reward token for the lottery.

 * **Public blockchain** - hyperledger is a private blockchain so the solution we present is to create the accounts inside one chaincode.
-This way the all users will publicly allowed to see all data inside one chaincode.
+This way all users, in the chaincode, will publicly allowed to see all data inside one chaincode.

+* **Addresses** - in ethereum, users are identified through their addresses.
+In our design, users will be identified through the account they have registered.

 ## Contributors: